nanorocks/andrej.nankov.mk/README.md

 ### SPA (client)

 - Laravel with HTML Template for display and render data.
-We have SEO, HotJar, Disqus and GA implementation.
+We have SEO, HotJar and GA implementation.
 - Visit: https://nankov.mk/